Code-Institute-Submissions/HLuke93-ms2/README.md

 <br>
 In the future, i would like to add more detailed graphics to the game. <br>
-I would also like to add a 4rd selection of Spock.
+I would also like add the Lizard and Spock options to the game.
 <br>

 # How the game is Played